the-markup/blacklight-collector/PuppeteerPageLoadOption.md

 In the end, no single option solved the timeout issues completely.
 However, these notes capture our analysis of the tradeoffs between the different strategies.

 We ultimately combined multiple approaches for the optimal solution.
-But this table represents a piece of the investigative journey to better understand Puppeteer page load behavior.
+But this table represents a piece of the investigative journey to better understand Puppeteer page load behavior:

-Now here is the comparison table:

 | Options            	| Advantages                                                                                                                                                       	| Disadvantages                                                                                                                                                                                                                                              	|
 |--------------------	|------------------------------------------------------------------------------------------------------------------------------------------------------------------	|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|